dengdizzy/TMOTOR-ELEC/README.md

-# tmotor-unified-targets
+# TMOTOR-DOCs
-This is tmotor FC unified targets.
+This is tmotor ELEC DOCs